facundoq/facundoq.github.io/projects.md

 sidebar_link: true
 ---

-A collection side projects from my research and studies:
+A collection side projects and stuff:

 {% for project in site.data.projects %}
   {%include  project.html %}